bobbyngo/Elevator-Control-System-And-Simulator/README.md

 ### main package
 `dto:` Location for enums, shared resource buffer classes:
 * AssignedElevatorRequest.java: Subclass for ElevatorRequest
+* ElevatorGuiData.java: Storing the information needed for GUI of the Elevator
 * ElevatorRequest.java: A class storing all the relevant information regarding passenger's elevator requests
-* Direction.java: A class that storing the moving direction of the elevator in enum
+* ElevatorStatus.java: A class that transfer the data of elevator to Scheduler
-* RPC.java: A class that is responsible for the remote procedure call communication using UDP
+* FloorGuiData.java: Storing the information needed for GUI of the Floor
+* SerializableEncoder.java: Serializing class for transfering byte data between UDP communication method

 `scheduler:` Package for classes related to scheduler subsystem
 * SchedulerSubsystem.java: Subsystem class that containing 3 threads for listening to the request and sending requests